 - Increased funding for the Food and Drug Administration, to ensure efficient review of new cancer therapies and integration of the patient voice in drug development and review activities.

 - Increased support for research and regulations that aid in the development of new therapies for rare lymphoma subtypes and underserved patient populations.

 - Increased support for research activity to understand the needs of underserved patient populations, including those with cancer and those who are cancer survivors.

 Supporting Access to Quality Cancer Care

-The Lymphoma Research Foundation endorses legislation and regulations which seek to increase access to comprehensive lymphoma treatment and cancer survivorship care, including:
+The Lymphoma Research Foundation endorses policies which seek to increase access to comprehensive lymphoma treatment and cancer survivorship care, including:

-- Public policies that ensure access to adequate and affordable health insurance coverage for people with lymphoma and protect access to quality cancer care, as well as maintaining coverage for pre-existing conditions.
+- Legislation that ensures access to adequate and affordable health insurance coverage for people with lymphoma.

 - Payment and delivery reform efforts that assist health care providers in improving the quality of cancer care in all communities in the United States.

 - A health care system that collects real world data to support access to therapies and quality improvement.

 - Coverage standards in public and private health insurance systems to protect access to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular and gene therapy, surgery, radiation and transplantation.